raghavraj-27/spotify-assignment-DeltaX/README.md

  - HTML, EJS, CSS : for frontend
  - NodeJS : for backend
  - MongoDB : for database
- - Heroku for hosting website
+ - Heroku for hosting website (not working currently, have to use locally)
  - MongoDB Atlas for hosting database

 ### Database Schemas